Elements That Can Form Acidic Compounds

 Hydrogen: The Universal Acidic Element

 Hydrogen is the most common element in acids.
-When bonded to electronegative elements like oxygen or chlorine, hydrogen releases H⁺ ions, forming acids.
-That said, for example:
+That said, - Hydrochloric acid (HCl): A strong acid where hydrogen dissociates completely in water.
+But when bonded to electronegative elements like oxygen or chlorine, hydrogen releases H⁺ ions, forming acids.
+On top of that, for example:

 Hydrogen’s role in acidity is central, as it is the proton donor in all Brønsted-Lowry acids.